Stephen-RA-King/pynamer/README.md

 ## Planned Future improvements

 -   Improve performance of the regeneration of the PyPI simple Repository Index, so this can be run in the background automatically.
--   Filter out invalid PyPI package names at the start

 ## Meta